-Now then, I have not forgotten that this is to be a message on Acts 21:1-17.
-Many of the verses I have given to you concerning faith have come from the writings of Paul.
-Here in Acts 21 we have been noting what I have called the fearless faith of Paul.
+How can we live such a life of faith?
+What does exercised faith look like?
+What is the pattern or template we might follow by which we can see faith in all its splendor?
+Our text in Acts 21:1-17 reveal to us the fearless faith of Paul.
 By using the adjective "fearless", I run the risk that some of you may tune out; thinking yourselves incapable of ever exercising a faith like that of Paul's.
 But let me remind you; the same faith that brought Paul to Christ, is the same faith that brought you to Christ.
 The same faith that Paul allowed to course through his spiritual veins; is the same faith that runs in you.
 By fearless faith I simply mean this; that Paul was not content with simply an intellectual assent to the truth about Jesus; Paul also put into daily practice what he knew about Jesus.
 Fearless faith is simply living your life as a visible, practical and continual witness of Jesus Christ.
+Your life reveals the reality of Christ living in and through you.